 "It was easy to collect the data," Gorin points out, "but someone had to look at the data and say 'what does it mean?'"
 In this case it meant the opportunity to upsell and cross sell to a customer using the kind of data the software easily collects.

 CRM can help you identify and eliminate operational pain points

 One of the most obvious benefits of successful CRM software, in retrospect, is that it helps to identify places where your operations are unacceptably inefficient.
 Not only will this make the operation better, it can be an important factor in obtaining the vitally important employee buy-in

 "You can almost always make life better by doing something that's no skin off anyone's back," says Sean Clemmons, vice-president of consulting at Piraeus Data LLC, a Seattle, WA consultancy.
 "At the outset you want to get everyone's top thing they like.
 But what's the thing they hate most?
 If you keep that in mind you can reduce their pain and give them some goodies, and they'll buy in."

 CRM can increase customer satisfaction and retention

-By using your CRM system's data you can better understand your customers and meet their needs more effectively.
+Improving customer relationships is possibly the single most important CRM best practice.
+By using your system's data you can better understand your customers and meet their needs more effectively.
 This includes making sure that promises to the customer are kept, schedules are met (or the customer is alerted in a timely fashion if they won't be), and the customer's needs can be anticipated.